Article

 • Install MySQL

-Please link to our reference guides instead of repeating the details in your article's prerequisite section, like this:
+Link to our reference guides instead of repeating the details in your article's prerequisite section.
+For example:

-If a prerequisite step in your article is common, please search the document library and link to an existing reference guide.
-For your convenience, here are some of our most popular guides.
+If a prerequisite step in your article is common, please search the Vultr Docs library and link to an existing reference guide.
+For your convenience, below are some of our most popular guides.

 Core Content Categories